openvm-org/openvm/book/src/using-extensions/pairing.md

 ## Input values

+Note that this section pertains to running the test via the advanced section's [Testing the program](../advanced-usage/testing-program.md) page.

 The inputs to the pairing check are `AffinePoint`s in $\mathbb{F}_p$ and $\mathbb{F}_{p^2}$.
 They can be constructed via the `AffinePoint::new` function, with the inner `Fp` and `Fp2` values constructed via various `from_...` functions.

 We can create a new struct outside of our guest program that will hold these `AffinePoint`s and import it into our guest program: